How to Remove Users from Groups in Ubuntu

 The deluser command is a script that uses the usermod command to add or remove users from groups.

-For example, you remove the user named geekrewind from the developers‘ group; you run the commands below.
+For instance, to remove the user named geekrewind from the developers group, you’d run the following command:

 sudo deluser geekrewind developers

-A user account must be a member of one primary group – typically a group with a similar name to the user.
-You can change the primary group of a user account.
+A user account must always belong to at least one primary group, which is typically a group named after the user.
+You can change a user’s primary group if needed.

-For example, you use the commands below to change the primary group of the user geekrewind to developers.
+For example, use the commands below to change the primary group for the user geekrewind to developers.

 sudo usermod -g developers geekrewind

-Doing that will remove the geekrewind user from its primary group to a new developers group as its primary group.
+This action will move the geekrewind user from its current primary group to the developers group as its new primary group.

 You can then remove the account from its previous primary group.